engagementlab/CivicSeed/doc/amazon-s3-production-environment.md

    forever -o out.log -e err.log restart bin/server.js
    ```

    Note that for some server-side changes you may need to completely stop the application and then start it again from scratch.
+For instance, to update node modules or run Civic Seed's bootstrap process.

    ```
    forever stopall
+   npm update
+   node bin/boot
    forever -o out.log -e err.log start bin/server.js
    ```